 These are my favorite skin detox teas!
 In herbalism, these herbs are known to possess astringent, eliminatory chemistry that cools down the body, hydrates the cells, and strengthens the elimination organs for quicker and more efficient body sewage removal.
 Always prioritize buying your herbs and teas organic and ensure they come from reliable sources.

-These skin detox teas are very powerful.
+These skin detox teas are potent.
 The herbs can be used both internally as tea or herbal tinctures or externally as poultices, salves, and pastes that treat physical symptoms for quicker healing.
 My recommendation is to combine them for the synergistic effect every morning for the best results.
 Make sure to steep the herbs for as long as possible (10-15 minutes or longer) and make enough to drink not only in the morning but also throughout the day!

 Burdock root is nutrient-rich and vitamin-packed and improves circulation and elimination mechanisms in the body.
 It is known to be one of the key herbs that help reverse cancer!